Our Curriculum

 Our curriculum will inspire, enthuse and educate our children so they learn knowledge and skills that will help them prepare for life in modern Britain.
 The curriculum aims to provide opportunities for all children to learn and to achieve, irrespective of social background, culture, race, gender, differences in ability and disabilities.

 We want all of our children to be confident, happy, inquisitive learners, who know more, remember more and apply more through a range of experiences and activities linked to Cultural Capital.
-At St John’s Catholic Infant School, every child will have an entitlement to benefit from teaching of the highest quality. and to that end, we have established an effective pedagogy criteria, which outlines how we bring our teaching and learning to live in all lessons across the school
+At St John’s Catholic Infant School, every child will have an entitlement to benefit from teaching of the highest quality, and to that end, we have established an effective pedagogy criteria, which outlines how we bring our teaching and learning to life in all lessons across the school.

 To ensure they also receive high-quality enrichment activities and cultural experiences throughout their four years at St John’s, we have written a unique school pledge.
-This ensures our children have access to an all-embracing range of learning experiences.
+This gives our children access to an all-embracing range of learning experiences duirng their time at our school.

 Curriculum Implementation